-- Can meet with an adviser for help with course and major selection.
-Advisers also help students apply and get into the law schools of their choice
+- Can meet with an advisor for help with course and major selection.
+Advisors also help students apply and get into the law schools of their choice

 - Are alerted to seminars, workshops and other special events geared to those with interests in law.

 - Students have no special course requirements as pre-law students.
 They can choose any major at UT.

 - Our recommendation is that you choose a broad, challenging course of study that you’re passionate about.
 Choose a major that will cultivate the skills that will help you get accepted into law school and have a successful career.